prince-7/prince-7-SGR-2-Covid-19/README.md

 ## Main Features, Design Details and Effects:-
 - The [Search](#country) section of the website shows the statistics of the country.
 It is made using [iframe](#iframe) tag.
-- The buttons respond when cursor is hovered over them.
+- The buttons and options respond when cursor is hovered over them.
 - The top [scroll-bar](#scroll-bar) comes up when the [SideBar](#SideBar) is not in frame.
-- The [expand](#expand) element expands to show it content when the user hovers over it.
+- The [expand](#expand) element expands to show it's content when the user hovers over it.
 - Some elements are skewed to give a good-design look to the website.
+- Search bar expands on selecting.

 ## References
  The information used for making this side was taken from: